 Resourceful Features That Enhance the Way We Communicate

-The most attractive reason for switching to a virtual phone system, however, is the added benefits you can make use of.
+The most attractive reason for switching to a number hosting service, however, is the added benefits you can make use of.
 The basic and free set of features that a provider should offer include:

 - Call forwarding: forward or redirect calls to alternate numbers when traveling and more